EAT-JBCOMMUNITY/EAT/README.md

 4. export ANDROID_HOME='path to the Sdk'
 5. Add local.properties files at the android projects (modules/testcases/jdkAll/Android/'project'/'project-name') you want to build with entry sdk.dir='path to the Sdk'
-6.  mvn clean install -Dandroid -Dcreate (-Dmodule='android-project-name') or gradle test -Pandroid -Pcreate (-Pmodule='android-project-name') -c androidsettings.gradle - For project ElegantCalculator execution rights should be first given to gradlew file (to be fixed)
+6.  mvn clean install -Dandroid -Dcreate (-Dmodule='android-project-name') or gradle test -Pandroid -Pcreate (-Pmodule='android-project-name') -c androidsettings.gradle

 **Building multi-versioned Android projects with Maven on Windows**